GTHC/docs/web/rails/README.md

 ### GTHC API/Ruby on Rails Documentation

-The documentation is here for any essential knowledge needed to know about the essential `Ruby On Rails` developer practices used at GTHC.
+The documentation is here for any essential knowledge needed on the `Ruby On Rails` developer practices used at GTHC.
 This documentation assumes basic knowledge of ruby and rails.

 Docs include information about:
 1. Building Models